Global banks rethink Middle East model as deals slump

 “Without a doubt, the landscape of global banking in the Middle East has undergone a drastic change in 2012,” Simon Penney, Royal Bank of Scotland’s chief executive for the Middle East and Africa, told Reuters.

-”The industry has shrunk at a rapid pace and as European and U.S. revenues dry up, there is no appetite in bigger centres to subsidise business here.
+”The industry has shrunk at a rapid pace and as European and U.S. revenues dry up, there is no appetite in bigger centers to subsidize business here.

 “In some respects, most of the banks were never really profitable in the region.
 Even in the boom period, the business was getting funded from outside to a large extent.”